ftlabs/ftcolumnflow/README.md

 * [Another layout](http://ftlabs.github.com/ftcolumnflow/5.html)
 * [Native CSS3 columns](http://ftlabs.github.com/ftcolumnflow/6.html), demonstrating the capability of CSS columns without using FTColumnflow.

+## How does it work?

+With FTColumnflow, FTLabs have addressed some of the limitations of the CSS3 multi-column specification.
+We needed an approach which would give accurate and flexible newspaper-style column layouts, to which we could add fixed-position elements spanning over any number of columns.

+Flowing text over columns using JavaScript is not so easy: although it's trivial for a human to spot the last word before a column boundary, not so for a computer.
+Our first iteration looped through each word in the flowed text to determine whether or not it was within the bounds of the current column.
+When the first out-of-bounds word was found, the paragraph was split, and the second part moved over to a new column.
+However, this was found to be very slow and DOM-heavy, especially with long paragraphs.

+We then realised that we didn't need to split the paragraphs to prevent out-of-bounds words being seen - we could do the same using `overflow: hidden`.
+So the new approach is to determine where in a paragraph the column's bottom boundary will fall, and to copy that paragraph to a new column, with a negative top margin equal to that of the overflow.
+[This example](http://ftlabs.github.com/ftcolumnflow/2.html) shows a FTColumnflow layout with its internals exposed - it can be seen that paragraphs overflow the purple column boundaries, but are repeated in the following column, shifted up so that the next line of text is visible.

+One important consideration for this approach is that, using `overflow: hidden`, it's possible for a column's boundary to chop off part of a line of text - see this [broken example](http://ftlabs.github.com/ftcolumnflow/7.html).
+Here, the line-height of the page elements is not correctly configured in relation to the height of the columns - there is no consistent baseline grid.
+For a succesful layout with FTColumnflow, it is important that the column height is a whole multiple of the grid height, and that all elements are placed on the grid.

+Setting the `standardiseLineHeight` configuration option to `true` (it defaults to `false`) will automatically determine the baseline grid from your page's CSS.
+It will ensure that column heights are multiples of the grid height, and will pad all fixed and flowed elements to ensure they conform to the grid.
+See the [same example with `standardiseLineHeight: true`](http://ftlabs.github.com/ftcolumnflow/1.html).

 ## Configuration

 Configuration options can be specified at create-time by passing a JSON object as the third argument to the `FTColumnflow` constructor.
 All parameters are optional; any which are specified will override default values.